-We stock Clover bamboo needles, Knitters Pride metal needles, and Pony Children’s needles; Clover and Boye crochet hooks; and a full line of knitting notions and supplies.
+We stock Clover bamboo needles, Knitters Pride Platina needles and interchangeable sets, and Pony Children’s needles; Clover and Boye crochet hooks; and a full line of knitting notions and supplies.
 We also carry a selection of buttons for sewing and knitting.

-We have tons of knitting patterns, knitting and crochet books, as well as an iPad for customers to browse Ravelry and other sites for patterns that we will print in the store.
-We participate in the Ravelry Shopkeepers program, and sell a huge selection of patterns (you get a paper copy and the digital file) from indie designers on Ravelry.
+We have tons of knitting patterns, knitting and crochet books, as well as an iPad for customers to browse Ravelry and other sites for patterns.
+We participate in the Ravelry Shopkeepers program, and sell a huge selection of patterns from indie designers on Ravelry.

 HAPPY KNITTING & CROCHETING!

 See below for the latest yarn news...

 While you might be thinking about fast, giftable projects right now (and don’t worry, we are too!), a deep New England winter is the perfect time to curl up and start a knitting project that’s a little more intricate.
 Brilliant color, texture, and sparkle don’t hurt either.